bitname-protocol/bitname-cli/REGTEST_GUIDE.md

 You should now see 101 hexadecimal strings printed to your console.
 That means it worked.

 Let's check our wallet balance by running `./get-balance.sh`.
-It should print out sum nonzero number.
+It should print out some nonzero number.

 Say we want to test with the address `mmGx9VsBsn1Mv3gERhXTAChASu8vqkeke6`.
 But it has no funds.
 Fortunately, we can easily donate 10 RBTC to it.